fkdosilovic/reinforcement-learning-policy-gradient/README.md

 # Reinforcement learning: Policy gradients algorithms

-PyTorch implementations of policy gradient algorithms for DRL.
+This repository contains Python implementations of policy gradient algorithms used in deep reinforcement learning.
+Repository is a result of my "Master's Project" course.

 ## Resources